cBioPortal/datahub/public/paad_cptac_2021/README.md

   was no match for hg19 coordinates were removed (57 out of 6382).
 - Some mutations have multiple amino acid correspondences (e.g. `p.xxx; p.yyy`).
   We moved each one to a different row.

-# CNA data

-- From file `SCNA_log2_gene_level.cct.txt`: Gene level copy number data, ratio (gistic2 log2ratio).
-- The values for continuous CNA data were directly read from the file.
-- The Entrez Gene ID was obtained from the respective Hugo symbols using Biomart.
-- The discrete CNA data were derived from the continuous files, with thresholds as follows:
-  (-inf, -1): -2, \[-1, -0.1): -1, \[-0.1, 0.1\]: 0, (0.1, 1\]: 1, (1, inf): 2.

 # Expression data